 Chinese learning tips for busy people during the holiday

 The much anticipated holiday season is here.
-We are saying goodbye to 2022, and saying hello to 2023!
+We are saying goodbye to 2025, and saying hello to 2026!
+It’s time to update one of our most read posts on learning tips for holidays.

 Got plans?
 Travelling?
 Planning multi occasions for drinking and eating?
 Having time reserved for binge watching?
 There is also of course playing video games, shopping and what not.
 I hope it’s going to be a great holiday for you!